 What Strensiq looks like and contents of the pack

-Strensiq is presented as a clear, slightly opalescent or opalescent, colourless to slightly yellow aqueous solution for injection in vials containing 0.8 ml of solution.
+Strensiq is presented as a clear, slightly opalescent or opalescent, colourless to slightly yellow aqueous solution for injection in glass vials containing 0.8 ml of solution.
 A few small translucent or white particles may be present.

 Pack sizes of 1 or 12 vials.